keiya01/keiya01.dev/blog.keiya01.dev/src/contents/entry/how-egui-works.md

 This convert [`ClippedShape`](https://github.com/emilk/egui/blob/041f2e64bac778c9095fbf4316dc1f7c7bceb670/crates/epaint/src/lib.rs#L92-L98) into [`ClippedPrimitive`](https://github.com/emilk/egui/blob/041f2e64bac778c9095fbf4316dc1f7c7bceb670/crates/epaint/src/lib.rs#L104-L111). `ClippedShape` is created in the layout phase.
 The `tessellation` means construct rect by triangle. `egui` is using `OpenGL`. `OpenGL` is drawing the element by triangle, so it needs to draw the element by using triangle.
 That is, to draw an element by triangle, tessellation is used.

-BTW, egui is using only OpenGL for drawing, and it is not using GPU([see details in here](https://github.com/emilk/egui/issues/1129)).

 After tessellating, [`painter.paint_and_update_textures()`](https://github.com/emilk/egui/blob/041f2e64bac778c9095fbf4316dc1f7c7bceb670/crates/eframe/src/native/run.rs#L362) is called.
 In [`painter.paint_and_update_textures()`](https://github.com/emilk/egui/blob/041f2e64bac778c9095fbf4316dc1f7c7bceb670/crates/egui_glow/src/painter.rs#L316), rect is drawn by [the `draw_elements` method of the OpenGL](https://github.com/emilk/egui/blob/041f2e64bac778c9095fbf4316dc1f7c7bceb670/crates/egui_glow/src/painter.rs#L476).
 Then [`swap_buffers()`](https://github.com/emilk/egui/blob/041f2e64bac778c9095fbf4316dc1f7c7bceb670/crates/eframe/src/native/run.rs#L373) is called for swapping double buffering.

 Finally, the rect is displayed on the window!